The coronavirus remains a concern in our communities, particularly for seniors and other individuals with certain underlying health conditions.

 Document Family History & Stories

-If you haven’t done so already, this is a great time to start recording your family’s story with the help of your senior loved one.
+If you haven’t done so already, this is a great time to start recording your family’s story with the help of the senior in your life.
 Ask them to start a journal and document their own life story, as well as any family history they can recall.
 (Some older adults may have a difficult time writing due to arthritis or low vision.
 In that case, give them a call and ask them to tell their story as you write it down!)
 If they have any official records like birth certificates or family pictures, ask them to gather, organize, and label them.
 Your senior loved one’s memories are invaluable and cannot be replicated when they are no longer with you.
 Take this time to document and preserve as much as possible with their help.

 Share a Virtual Meal